The best budget running watches 2026: reliable GPS and real training tools for less

 In our guide to the best running watches, Garmin occupies half of the top 10, a clear indication Garmin makes great running watches, and the Forerunner 165 is no exception.
 The only difference is that it’s a bit more affordable ($249.99/£249.99/AU$489.99) than most of its Garmin compatriots.

 When testing it, I found the watch was a really solid middle-ground option, cutting the cost slightly while keeping many of the premium features that make the Forerunner series a force to be reckoned with.
-The AMOLED touchscreen, Nap Detection and course creation via the Garmin Connect app, for example, as well as in-depth training metrics.
+The AMOLED touchscreen, Nap Detection, and course creation via the Garmin Connect app, for example, as well as in-depth training metrics.

 The cost cuts had to come from somewhere, and with the Forerunner 165 it’s evident in small sacrifices such as using chemically strengthened glass for the screen rather than the Forerunner 265’s stronger Gorilla Glass, and plastic for the case instead of the heavier, harder polymers used in other Garmin watches.
-The battery is good, not great, and the wearable has less storage (4gb) than pricier rivals.
+The battery is good, not great, and the wearable has less storage (4 GB) than pricier rivals.

 I found the Body Battery feature was a solid way to monitor my recovery and readiness to tackle various exercise sessions, although it didn’t provide the same levels of insight as Garmin’s useful (and absent) Training Readiness and Hill and Endurance scores.

-However, I still think what is on offer for the reasonable RRP still represents a very appealing package for runners.
+However, I still think what is on offer for a reasonable RRP still represents a very appealing package for runners.
 Garmin’s fantastic training and planning features recommend workouts to help you optimize your exercise time, the real-time running data covers everything most runners will need, and the AMOLED screen makes this a potential Coros-topper for the right customer.

 Read our full Garmin Forerunner 165 review